qunfengdong/MicroGMT/README.md

   -t a -a y
 ```

-#### Find unqiue mutations (unqiue mutations are defined by only one strain/ID has that mutation at a specific locus):
+#### Find all unqiue mutations from the summary table (unqiue mutations are defined by only one strain/ID has that mutation at a specific locus):
 * Input: form2 summary table or custom annotated form2 summary table (input one summary table at a time)
 * Output: tab delimited file with one mutation per line ("strain_ID region chr pos gene_id gene_name mutation" for form2 summary table, and "strain_ID region chr pos gene_id gene_name custom_annotation mutation" for custom annotated form2 summary table).